se-edu/se-book/oop/objects/what/text.md

 </box>

-**Objects interact by sending messages.** Both real world and virtual world object interactions can be viewed as objects sending message to each other.
+**Objects interact by sending messages.** Both real world and virtual world object interactions can be viewed as objects sending messages to each other.
 The message can result in the sender object receiving a response and/or the receiver object’s state being changed.
 Furthermore, the result can vary based on which object received the message, even if the message is identical %%(see rows 1 and 2 in the example below)%%.

 <box>